How foundation training is organised at Severn Foundation School

 A maximum of five days Study Leave may be taken during F1 to undertake career ‘Taster’ sessions.

-Severn provides a Regional F2 Teaching Programme, which encourages foundation trainees to experience training as part of the Foundation School.
+Severn provides a Regional F2 Teaching Programme, which encourages foundation doctors to experience training as part of the Foundation School.
 The regional teaching programme enables us to use expert faculty members to deliver proven educational material as required by the Foundation Curriculum.
-The Regional programme also offers an opportunity for trainees to network, which has always been recognised as an important part of professional development.
+The Regional programme also offers an opportunity for doctors in training to network, which has always been recognised as an important part of professional development.

 Inter Foundation School Transfer (IFST)